autotask_get_quote

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance on when to use this tool versus alternatives like autotask_search_quotes.
-No context about prerequisites or limitations.
+No guidance is provided on when to use this tool versus alternatives like autotask_search_quotes.
+An agent cannot determine the appropriate context for using this tool.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.